 (formerly listed as Resident Opportunities & Needs Assessment)

 Please note that you can find examples of these tools/documents in the Resource Library.

 Organizations seeking CORES certification often have questions about these threshold documents.
-The Fall 2021 Webinar will provide an overview these documents, their functions, and how they are used in practice.
+The Fall 2021 Webinar provides an overview these documents, their functions, and how they are used in practice.
 Homes for America, a CORES certified organization working in the MidAtlantic, provided a practitioner’s insight on how these tools support their work; and detail how they, as a hybrid organization, manage the development of these tools and alignment of their process with their third-party partners.

 Access the webinar slides here.